Duke of Hazards: Risking Life and Limb in Pigeon Forge, TN

 On the interstate, enroute to Pigeon Forge, I ran into a giant backup.
 Everyone was slowing down to look at a crash, and had been for eight hours.
 Two semis had collided and it was ugly.
 When I finally got to the crash site I saw men standing in a blackened field with fire hoses.
 Then I saw a 16-wheeler at the side of the road; its side caved in and torn open like a box of cookies savaged by a Labrador.
 Further on I saw a second semi charred and shrunken, the victim of a horrendous blast.

 I tooled on, accepting the tragedy for what it was.
 But 50 miles on I witnessed something scarily similar.
 A hundred yards ahead of me a 16-wheeler was descending an entrance ramp, getting ready to merge onto the freeway.
-The truck dropped off the edge of the pavement, jerked back up, wangled back and forth like the head of a serpent, and then swerved and dove, banging down on the freeway in front of me, the cab turned sideways and throwing sparks.
+The truck dropped off the edge of the pavement, jerked back up, wangled back and forth like the head of a serpent, and then swerved and turned over, banging down on the freeway in front of me, the cab turned sideways and throwing sparks.

 I whipped around it, to avoid a collision, and carried on, checking my rearview mirror.
 The interstate is a dangerous place.
 But there was more.